 10. Work from top to bottom

 Don’t waste time doing the same job twice.
 While cleaning light fixtures and fans, dust, and debris will fall to the floor and on the furniture below.
 Dust and vacuum lower items last to catch anything that has fallen from items up high.

 Your doormat acts as a barrier between that dirt and your home.
 A dirty doormat leads to a dirtier home, so make sure to shake, beat, and vacuum it to get it back into tip-top shape.

 12. Finish with the stove

-When it comes to kitchen cleaning, your stove/oven is most often the dirtiest spot.
+Regarding kitchen cleaning, your stove/oven is most often the dirtiest spot.
 Work around the kitchen, leaving your stove for last.
-This way, you won’t spread the mess of the stove around the kitchen with the dirty sponge.
+This way, you won’t spread the stove mess around the kitchen with the dirty sponge.

 13. Check your humidity levels

 Keep yourself from having to keep dusting by making sure your humidity levels are at a good place.
 The ideal percentage to have it at is 40% to 50%.
 Anything lower will lead to static electricity, which draws dust in.
 Higher humidity will lead to mildew.